 Rafting in Três Coroas: Fun and excitment in a rafting adventure.
 Day trip of 200 km in our van.
 Lots of language practice.

 Climbing mount Botucaraí: Monte Botucaraí, the highest point in the state, is located 35 km away from the school.
 Bring water and a sandwich in your backpack and steam up the mountain from 570 m to 1016 m above sea level.
 It's an easy climb.
 If you like trekking, you'll enjoy it.
 Transportation is in our van in the company of instructors.

 Lagoa dos Patos - São Lourenço: Spend a weekend in bungalows at a lake beach 350 km away.
 Transportation in our van in the company of instructors.

-We maintain three brand-new single apartments (Athenas Building), one 2-bedroom and 2-bathroom apartment (São Lucas Building) and one 3-bedroom and 2-bathroom house.
+We maintain three brand-new single apartments (Athenas Building) and one 2-bedroom and 2-bathroom apartment (São Lucas Building).
 They are all fully-furnished and are located near the school and a short walk to downton.

 The view looking north from the top of São Lucas Building is striking and the sunrises and sunsets magnificent.

 We also have a lovely little 1-bedroom cottage in the backyard of the school, surrounded by fruit trees.

 For short-term students we maintain a comfortable studio in a residence hall.